 A profusion of symbolism

 The present octagonal core of the Aachen Cathedral was originally constructed as the chapel of Palace of Aachen – the chief residential, political and religious center of power of Charlemagne’s Carolingian Empire.
 Its base architecture was seemingly influenced by the contemporary buildings of the Eastern Roman Empire, like Basilica of San Vitale in Ravenna and the Little Hagia Sophia in Constantinople.
 However, there is more to this octagonal core that just the exquisite scope of physical architecture.
-For example, the very nature of the octagon alludes the so-called ‘eight day’ or the Lord’s Day, and therefore signifies the Resurrection of Christ and the glory of eternal life.
+For example, the very nature of the octagon alludes the ‘8th day’ or the Lord’s Day and therefore signifies the Resurrection of Christ and the glory of eternal life.
 Such numerology-oriented attributes are also found in the dimensions of the Palatine Chapel, with its diameter and height corresponding to 10 by 10 Carolingian feet (equal to 322.4 mm).
 Ten is also the number of perfection in architectural symbolism developed by the middle ages – and as such, it is often repeated in the spatial scope of the Aachen Cathedral.

 The ambit of symbolism is further encountered in the bronze leaf motifs embellishing the porch of a two-story building on the western facade of this Palatine Chapel.
-Each of these intricate leaves are segregated into eight rectangles, thus once again alluding to the ‘eight day’ in Christianity.
+Each of these intricate leaves is segregated into eight rectangles, thus once again alluding to the ‘8th day’ in Christianity.
 Moreover, the complementing decorative box-like arrangements comprise egg-shaped patterns – with egg symbolizing the primary elements life and fertility from antiquity.

 An ancient connection?

-Intriguingly enough, centuries before Charlemagne decided to built his imperial headquarters at Aachen, the particular site was sacred to the Celts on account of it having hot springs.
+Intriguingly enough, centuries before Charlemagne decided to build his Imperial headquarters at Aachen, the particular site was sacred to the Celts on account of it having hot springs.
 In that regard, the entire location and its waters were dedicated to Granus, the Celtic god of healing, mineral springs, and the sun.
 And, as the years passed by, even the Romans started building their opulent bath complexes and shrines, and thus denoted the site as Aquis Grani.
-Such ‘healthy’ credentials of this place was perhaps the primary reason that Charlemagne was enticed by Aachen – and he probably even made use of the hot springs prevalent in the area.
-However, given his political/religious acumen, the Carolingian emperor also saw the opportunity to consecrate the site with Christian motifs, designs and even relics (including the claimed swaddling clothes of baby Jesus and the lion-cloth worn by Jesus during his crucifixion).
+Such ‘healthy’ credentials of this place were perhaps the primary reason that Charlemagne was enticed by Aachen – and he probably even made use of the hot springs prevalent in the area.
+However, given his political/religious acumen, the Carolingian Emperor also saw the opportunity to consecrate the site with Christian motifs, designs and even relics (including the claimed swaddling clothes of baby Jesus and the loin-cloth worn by Jesus during his crucifixion).
 These artworks and artifacts inside the Aachen Cathedral symbolically stood against the old pagan ways of ‘dark age’ Europe – thus figuratively establishing a new and enlightened European order.

 But paradox seemingly made its way into this allegorical clash of the old and new ways.
 For example, a few experts (like German photographer Hermann Weisweiler) have noted how the aforementioned octagonal plan of the Palatine Chapel apparently corresponds to the overhead plan of the sarsen stone arrangement (including the lintel ring and inner horseshoe) found in the Stonehenge, a monument built more than 2,000 years before the Palace of Aachen.
 However, it should be noted that such an occurrence might be purely coincidental – and as such, the ‘similarities’ in these plans are still under debate.